 If you have an ergonomic (specifically designed for comfort and productivity) home office – then no problem – but most people don’t.
 Hunching over a kitchen table or sitting on a couch with a computer in your lap can put extra strain on your neck and back.

 So be sure to set up your screen so that your back is straight, the screen is level with your head, and your shoulders aren’t hunched.
 For more, get 5 tips for an ergonomic home office.

 3) Lack of Sleep

-It can be hard to get enough sleep with anxiety about you or your loved ones getting sick, work or school, or lack of supplies.
+It can be hard to get enough sleep with constant distractions at home.
 But getting enough sleep is crucial to your health generally, and to allowing your back to heal specifically.

-When you have trouble sleeping, the technical term for that is insomnia.
+The technical term for troubled sleeping is insomnia.
 Insomnia can include difficulty falling asleep, trouble staying asleep, waking up too early and/or trouble getting up in the morning.
 In any case, it means you’re not getting sufficient quality or quantity of sleep and you don’t feel well-rested.

 4) Failing to Manage Your Stress

-You may be feeling stress in many areas of your life right now – from fears about the coronavirus itself to the economy, supply shortages, and big disruptions to your typical routine.
+You may be feeling stress in many areas of your life right now.
 Stress can worsen your back pain or cause a flare-up so you need to cope with it effectively.

-There are a number of ways to do that, some of which are mentioned in this article like getting sufficient sleep and exercising.
+Sleep and exercise, in addition to being important for back pain on their own, also help with managing stress.
 Another key tool is to develop a meditation practice, which can calm the mind and give you a new perspective.